philippe-guerit/claude-desktop-memory-bank/doc/mcp-design.md

 1. **Advanced Context Selection**: Implement more sophisticated algorithms to select the most relevant context
 2. **Embedding-Based Search**: Use embeddings to improve context searching
 3. **Context Versioning**: Track changes to context over time
-4. **Multi-Project Support**: Handle multiple projects with separate memory banks
+4. **Git Integration**: Store memory bank changes as Git commits
+5. **Collaborative Memory Banks**: Support for shared memory banks in team environments
-5. **Remote Hosting**: Support for remote hosting when MCP supports it
+6. **Remote Hosting**: Support for remote hosting when MCP supports it

 ## Conclusion

 The Claude Desktop Memory Bank MCP server provides a standardized way for Claude to maintain context across sessions using the Model Context Protocol.
-By following the MCP specification, we ensure compatibility with Claude Desktop and potential future MCP clients.

-Unlike the original design which tried to mimic Cline Memory Bank through a custom architecture, this approach leverages the standardized MCP protocol while still achieving the goal of persistent context management for Claude Desktop.
+The multi-memory bank approach (global, project, and repository) offers flexibility and better context management for different conversation scenarios.